 Students participating in athletics are required to pay a user fee of \$200 per sport, with the exception of Football, Basketball, and Ice Hockey where a fee of \$260 will apply.
 There is a family cap of \$1,000 per school year.
 Financial assistance is available upon request to the Principal or Athletic Director.
-Any requests will be kept confidential.
+A waiver request form is available on the Hanover High School athletics website.
+Allow requests will be kept confidential.